 #2.
-James Grosjean Vs. Imperial Palace and Griffin Investigations
+Casino: James Grosjean Vs. Imperial Palace and Griffin Investigations

 James Grosjean is the world's most prominent Blackjack player.
 He is an outstanding name in the Blackjack community because he won Blackjack Ball's “best player” many times and was the youngest player to enter the Blackjack Hall of Fame.

 He also won a 25,000 dollar lawsuit against Griffin Investigations for disclosing improper information to the casino.
-The Blackjack community applauded this win as Griffin Investigations is known for ousting advantaged casino players.
+The Blackjack community applauded this win as Griffin Investigations is known for ousting advantaged of its players.
 Griffin Investigations forcefully filed bankruptcy after the case.

 #3.
 Ken Uston Vs. Resorts International